-It follows from section 2 e) of the Regulations relating to rejection etc. that a foreign national with a residence permit as a seasonal worker in agriculture or the fruit and vegetable sector may not be rejected.
-This means that entry permission and the issuance of an entry visa for such a person shall not be deferred on grounds of section 2b.
-It is emphasised that the general conditions pertaining to a residence permit, including return conditions, shall be assessed as normal.
-It is pointed out that this exemption in the Regulations relating to rejection etc. does not confer exemption from quarantine and isolation rules in force at any given time.
-The employer must credibly establish, in a statement to the immigration authorities, that the seasonal worker will be able to comply with quarantine provisions.
+It follows from section 2 e) and f) of the Regulations relating to rejection etc. that a foreign national may not be rejected if he or she has a residence permit as a seasonal worker in agriculture or the fruit and vegetable sector, or pursuant to the Immigration Act's provisions on family immigration.
+This means that permission to enter and the issuance of an entry visa for such a person shall not be deferred on grounds of section 2b.
+It is emphasised that the general conditions pertaining to a residence permit, including return conditions, shall be assessed in the normal way.
+It is pointed out that the exemptions specified in the Regulations relating to rejection etc. do not confer exemption from quarantine and isolation rules in force at any given time.
+In the case of seasonal workers, the employer must credibly establish, in a statement to the immigration authorities, that the seasonal worker in question will be able to comply with quarantine provisions.
+In the case of family immigrants, entitlement to enter is valid only insofar as the sponsor also is entitled to entry into Norway.